 - Air - 20oC - 1.2 kg/m3

-The dynamic pressure of water at temperature 20oC and density 1000 kg/m3, flowing with a velocity of 5 m/s, can be calculated like
+The dynamic pressure in water with - temperature 20oC - density 1000 kg/m3 and velocity 5 m/s - can be calculated as

 = 12.5 kPa

 Example - Hurricane and Force acting on a Wall